lyhsiang/AWS-TechFest-Generative-AI-HK/Vibe-Coding-ShootingGame.md

 Continue using the following prompt to enhance game functionality:

 ```
 Please help me add a health bar on enemies to understand how many time left to take down it.
-Meanwhile, please add the how-to-play on the page
 ```

 **New features:**
 - Enemy health bar display
-- Game instruction page
 - Visual health indicators

 ### Step 7: Add Start Screen